X01XX/UES-LISP/README.md

 A rewrite of the Unorthodox-Expert-System (UES) project in Rust, to LISP (gcl).

-See theory.html in the Rust project.
+See README and theory.html in the Rust project.

 Try new ideas.